inventaire/inventaire-wiki/How-to-contribute.md

 ## For Data lovers

-[[Roles-and-access-levels|Data admins]] are special users who would like to contribute to Inventaire's bibliographical data.
-They have the ability to perform more actions (ie. merging entities) than other authentified user.
+[[Roles-and-access-levels|Data admins]] are special users who can contribute to Inventaire's bibliographical data in depth.
+They have the ability to perform more actions (ie. merging entities) than other authentified users.
 If you would like to become a data admin, please contact us at hello@inventaire.io

 ## Technical tasks